 On the Hurtigruten ship, announcements were in Norwegian, English and German to cater for the three main nationalities on board.
-Maybe that’s why they don’t bother with entertainment venues.
-Being a Norwegian ship meant lots of fish on the buffet… so glad I love fish.
+Maybe that’s why they don’t bother with lots of entertainment.
+Being a Norwegian ship meant delicious fresh fish on the buffet… so glad I love fish.

 The staff and passengers on both ships were warm and friendly.
 Of course, you always get the occasional moaner or loud person.
 But that can happen anywhere – on any holiday.

 So which do prefer, David?
 Hurtigruten or P&O?
 Which is better?

 Well, we’ve been on five P&O cruises.
 But only one Hurtigruten cruise.
 So does that mean we prefer P&O?

 There seems to be fewer bargains to be found with Hurtigruten.